Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Eliminate superfluous uses of 'there are / there is'
   + Omit needless prepositions

-+ Use an exciting verb rather than a to be werb.
++ Use an exciting verb rather than a to be verb.

 ### 1.6 Practicing cutting cluter